TEN-framework/TEN-Agent/README.md

 You can use the playground project to test with the server you just started.

-The playground project is built based on Next.js, it requires Node.js 18 or above.
+The playground project is built on NextJS 14, hence it needs Node 18+.

 ```shell
 # set up an .env file